Boys Town National Training

 3H Greetings and Goodbyes

-Contribute: As kids experience positive they develop the confidence to actively participate and contribute in real life situations.
+Contribute: As kids experience positivity they develop the confidence to actively participate and contribute in real-life situations.
 When kids feel they can actively contribute and make a difference they develop resiliency, hope and a positive outlook.
-Everyone wants to feel that they are valuable and make contribute something in relationships and socially.
+Everyone wants to feel that they are valuable and contribute something in relationships and socially.
 We can create opportunities for kids to contribute in our classrooms, homes and communities leading to a healthy sense of self-confidence and belonging.

 Technology will never be able to replace vital ingredients to human development and healthy relationships.
 A reliance on relationships built in cyber-space will never fill that innate desire to connect with another human being.
 We can help kids be successful in real-life interactions when we Communicate the social skills they need to be able to Connect and Contribute.